Blocktrails v0.1

 1. Hash your state to get a tweak value

-2. Add the tweak to your base private key
+2. Add the tweak to your previous private key

 3. The resulting public key becomes a P2TR output

-4. To update state, spend to the next derived key
+4. To update state, spend and chain to the next key

 import { Blocktrail } from 'blocktrails'; // Create a trail with your Nostr key const trail = new Blocktrail(privateKey); // Commit state → get P2TR address const genesis = trail.genesis('{"balance": 1000}'); console.log(genesis.p2trAddress); // bc1p... // Advance state → new address trail.advance('{"balance": 900}');